EESSI/docs/docs/adding_software/adding_development_software.md

 installing our target application (i.e., they listed as the `builddependencies` or `dependencies` in the easyconfig file), we must include them _above_ the software we mean to install.

-As an example, lets take an hypothetic easystack file that installs a untagged version of the GitHub command line application `gh` from a particular commit in its history.
+As an example, let's take a hypothetical easystack file that installs a untagged version of the GitHub command line application `gh` from a particular commit in its history.
 Because `gh` requires a version of `Go` that is not yet (or will never be) available in `software.eessi.io`, we include the easyconfig needed to install it on the easystack file: